masterDev1985/pi-router/README.md

 Reboot the network service again.

-## Finished?
+`setupiptables.sh` should set up some iptables rules to allow the traffic from the eth0 interface to make its way through the wlan0 interface to the internet.

-If everything went smoothly, you should see output similar to the following for the `route` command:
+You might also need to reconfigure the kernel routes for traffic to flow.
+You should see output similar to the following for the `route` command:
 ```
 pi@raspberrypi:~ $ route
 Kernel IP routing table